Lord Nelson Hotel, Millers Point: History

 The property was resumed by the Minister for Public Works in 1901 and vested in the Sydney Harbour Trust Commissioners in 1911 There were numerous proprietors of the hotel after the turn of the century, particularly during the period from 1901 to 1911.
 From 1911 to 1917, Michael Lehane occupied the building, followed by Terence O'Brien from 1918 to 1928.

-On March 15, 1922, approval was given for further alterations to the building.
+On 15 March 1922, approval was given for further alterations to the building.
 The name of the architect of the modifications cannot be ascertained.
 It is possible, however, that the work included a remodelling of the second-floor accommodation spaces.

 In 1931, Tooth and Co.
 Ltd, leasing the hotel, reported considerable losses in trade from the high rent payable to the Sydney Harbour Trust.
-The general manager of Tooth and Co. wrote to the Solicitor for the Sydney Harbour Trust Commissioners and stated that for the last 12 months, trade had been continuing to decline.
+The general manager of Tooth and Co. wrote to the solicitor for the Sydney Harbour Trust Commissioners and stated that for the last 12 months, trade had been continuing to decline.
 As a result, the terms of the lease were renegotiated.

 In 1932, the premises were inspected by District Licensing Inspector Edward G. Allen.
-The following alterations were required to bring the premises up to the requirements of the Liquor Act No. 42 of 1912: the kitchen and dining rooms to be made fly-proof, the floor covering to be replaced in some rooms, electric lights to be repaired to working order and maintained and certain beds and blinds to be replaced.
+The following alterations were required to bring the premises up to the requirements of the Liquor Act 1912 (No. 42): the kitchen and dining rooms to be made fly-proof, the floor covering to be replaced in some rooms, electric lights to be repaired to working order and maintained and certain beds and blinds to be replaced.

 In 1936, the property had been registered in the name of the Maritime Services Board of New South Wales.
 The property consisted of Allotment 15, Section 92, of the City of Sydney, Parish of St. Phillip, County of Cumberland.

-In October 1937, the District Licensing Inspector, Mr Sharples, specified for extensive remodelling of the interior to be carried out on the building to bring it into compliance with the Liquor Act of 1912.
-On March 11, 1938, alterations were undertaken, designed by Copeman, Lemont and Keesing architects.
+In October 1937, the District Licensing Inspector, Mr Sharples, specified for extensive remodelling of the interior to be carried out on the building to bring it into compliance with the Liquor Act 1912.
+On 11 March 1938, alterations were undertaken, designed by Copeman, Lemont and Keesing architects.
 The MSB authorised the alterations and granted Tooth and Co.
 Ltd a 20-year lease of the premises from the date of completion of the remodelling.

 In August 1938, bulk and bottled beer refrigeration equipment was installed.
 In 1947, the refrigeration system was to be replaced and again in 1956.

 In 1941, part of the cellar was partitioned off to form a spirit room.
 The architect was Mr Dalziel.